 If there is minimal traffic coming into the variable and it’s absolutely necessary, users can contact WP Engine Support through the User Portal to request a cache exclusion.
 When contacting Support, please have the following information ready:

 - Environment name affected

 - Replication steps for the issue

-- Which variables (utm_ or gclid) will be added to URLs
+- Which variables (utm_banner, utm_campaign, etc.) will be added to URLs

 - Approximate percentage of traffic using these variables

-It’s very important, if you do run into conflicts, to understand that excluding these variables from cache could very easily cause performance issues for your site.
+It’s very important to understand that excluding these variables from cache could very easily cause performance issues for your site.
+If your site runs into issues and errors because too many uncached requests are coming in, WP Engine reserves the right to take out cache exclusions if necessary.
 If a lot of your site’s traffic uses these variables, much more traffic will be uncached as the server will have to generate each request as new.
 This means your site will not be able to scale to support as much traffic as it would if it were taking full advantage of our caching layer.